-Carnegie Research Workshop proposals must address major emerging issues, challenges or disruptions that will require new research directions arising from collaborations between Scottish, UK and international experts active in different disciplines.
+Carnegie Research Workshop proposals must address major emerging issues, challenges or disruptions that will require new research directions through collaborations between Scottish, UK and international experts active in different disciplines.
 Proposed workshops should focus on the development of new research directions in an area of key relevance both to Scotland and globally with the aim of strengthening the international leadership position of the Scottish academic community.
 Further, the Carnegie Research Workshops are intended to encourage the exchange of skills and expertise between participants at different stages of their career.

 - consist of small scale events of up to 30 -40 attendees each, that promote active engagement and exchanges between participants, particularly between individuals at different career levels.